-You can use the Configure vSAN wizard in the HTML5-based vSphere Client to complete the basic configuration of your vSAN cluster.
+You can use the HTML5-based vSphere Client to configure services for your vSAN cluster.

 You can use Quickstart to quickly create and configure a vSAN cluster.
-For more information, see Using Quickstart to Configure and Expand a vSAN Cluster.
+For more information, see vSAN Planning and Deployment

-Create a cluster and add hosts to the cluster before using the Configure vSAN wizard to complete the basic configuration.
+Create a cluster and add hosts to the cluster before enabling and editing the vSAN services.

 - Navigate to an existing cluster in the vSphere Client.